 The Community Economic Development (CED) program provides funding for projects aimed at business development opportunities and creating employment for low-income individuals located in geographic areas with a demonstrated need.
-Bonus points will be awarded to projects that will create jobs in a rural community with a high rates of poverty, unemployment, or substance abuse, or hire individuals with low income from a rural community to fill positions created.
+Bonus points will be awarded to projects that will create jobs in rural communities with high rates of poverty, unemployment, or substance abuse, or hire individuals with low income from rural communities to fill positions created.

 Funds can be used for construction and non-construction purposes, and business start-up and expansion activities.
 Examples of past projects include:

 - Expansion or construction of a community health center